Safecast/Solarcast/README.md

 # Solarcast
-Safecast Solarcast sensor device for
+Safecast Solarcast sensor device is designed to operate off-grid and sense environmental parameters.